henrikbostrom/crepes/README.md

 Vovk, V., Gammerman, A. and Shafer, G., 2005.
 Algorithmic learning in a random world.
 Springer

-<a id="2">[2]</a>
+<a id="2">[2]</a> Papadopoulos, H., Proedrou, K., Vovk, V. and
-Papadopoulos, H., Proedrou, K., Vovk, V. and Gammerman, A., 2002, August.
+Gammerman, A., 2002.
 Inductive confidence machines for regression.
-In European Conference on Machine Learning (pp. 345-356).
-Springer, Berlin, Heidelberg.
+European Conference on Machine Learning, pp. 345-356.

 <a id="3">[3]</a>
 Johansson, U., Boström, H., Löfström, T. and Linusson, H.,